-The source of water for the District is groundwater pumped from 14 active wells located throughout the community that are drilled into the Magothy aquifers beneath Long Island, as shown on the figure below.
+The source of water for the District is groundwater pumped from 14 active wells located throughout the community that are drilled into the Magothy aquifer beneath Long Island, as shown on the figure to the right.
 Generally, the water quality of the aquifer is good to excellent, although there are localized areas of contamination.
 The water from these areas is treated by the District to remove any contaminants prior to the delivery of any water to the consumer.
 It should also be noted that the District maintains electrical generators at many of our well sites in order to continuously provide water to the community, even during emergency situations such as power outages.

-The population served by the Greenlawn Water District during 2021 was 42,000.
-The total amount of water withdrawn from the aquifer in 2021 was 2.185 billion gallons, of which approximately 93 percent was billed directly to consumers.
+The population served by the Greenlawn Water District during 2022 was 42,000.
+The total amount of water withdrawn from the aquifer in 2022 was 2.142 billion gallons, of which approximately 94 percent was billed directly to consumers.